“Why can’t we spend more time together? You always need more space!”

-Emotional Cat and Mouse
+Emotional cat and mouse

-The PURSUER/DISTANCER Dynamic
+The Pursuer/Distancer Dynamic

 How do People become Pursuers or Distancers?

 Later in life, Distancers often avoid saying what they think in order to avoid escalating anxiety.
-Pursuers may then feel unresponded to and try to get a reaction to make connection, which will increase the stress for both of them.
+Pursuers may then feel ignored and try to get a reaction to make a connection, which will increase the stress for both of them.

 Without realizing it, the Pursuer expresses enough desire for intimacy for both partners.
 Therefore, the Distancer doesn’t have to recognize his own desire for connection.
 If one person is doing all the pursuing, the other has the luxury to experience a need for space and independence.
-In fact, the Distancer may believe he’s fallen out of love, because there is not enough room for him to experience a sense of desire to be with his partner.
+In fact, the Distancer may fall out of love, because there is not enough room for him to experience a sense of desire to be with his partner.

 Solutions for the Pursuer